 This is the main focus of your infographic.
-Here, the main idea of your message is broken down into smaller sections by using subtopics, subheadings, supporting sentences, and data visual elements.
+Here, the main idea of your message is broken down into smaller sections by using subtopics, subheadings, supporting sentences, and data visual elements. e.
+End/Conclusion f.
+Sources and Footnotes

-e.
-End/Conclusion

 You summarize and reinforce your argument in this part.
 You can write what you want your readers to do.